 Description

 Nœuds d’écoute / Listening Knots was part of a project to make a fishing net using paper-thread spun from the pages of four dictionaries relevant to south-eastern New Brunswick: Le Glossaire acadian, Le Petit Larousse Illustré, Silus Tertias Rand’s English to Mi’kmaq and Webster’s Ninth New Collegiate.
-The technique used is known in Japanese as Shifu.
+The Japanese technique for spinning paper is known as Shifu.
 Once finished, the net was carried by the student assistants and artists from the local community along a dyke bordering the Bay of Fundy.
 It was placed in the water during the rising tide (approx. 2 hours) allowing the paper absorb the red colour of the clay predominant in the area.

 As well as being exhibited as a sculpture, a variety of actions using the net were filmed and presented as part of a series of video vignettes in the exhibition Nœuds d’écoute / Listening Knots.